-Three also offers unlimited data, so you don’t need to worry about how much you’re using your broadband, you can just get everything connected and stream, download, browse, work and play as much as you want.
+Three also offers unlimited data as standard, so you don’t need to worry about how much you’re using your broadband, you can just get everything connected and stream, download, browse, work and play as much as you want.

 What are the advantages of 5G home broadband?

 5G home broadband is the most exciting thing to happen to broadband in years, as it offers loads of benefits over fixed line broadband and especially over 4G home broadband.

 For a start, it’s fast.
 As in very fast.
 Slow speeds meant that 4G home broadband never really took off, but 5G home broadband can easily match or exceed most wired connections – including superfast fibre.

 So even if fast fibre is available to you, 5G home broadband might be a good alternative for reasons that we’ll get into, but if you’re somewhere with slow fixed line broadband but that has 5G coverage, then 5G home broadband could be a no-brainer.

 Speed aside, 5G home broadband also has the advantage of being fast to get installed.
 Once you’ve placed your order you simply wait for your router to arrive then plug it in.
 And Three offers next working day delivery, so you can potentially get online under 24 hours after you place your order.

 That simple setup is possible because there’s no need for a landline or fibre cables, so no need to call an engineer out.
 And because you don’t need a landline, you have the option to get rid of yours, thereby saving lots of money on line rental costs.